wrf/envbiogeo-mgap/analysis_tutorial/README.md

 ### Importing the data ###
 The dataset is a large table of around 90k rows and 318 columns, which can be downloaded [here](https://bitbucket.org/wrf/datasets/downloads/GEOTRACES_IDP2021_Seawater_Discrete_Sample_Data_v1_nfYzzsKg.clean.zip).
 This needs to be unzipped first.

 We can then load this table into R for processing with the `read.table()` function.
+Firstly, we specify what file to read in, by giving the path to that file (wherever it is on your computer).
 Two other options are specified, `head=TRUE`, meaning that the first line contains the column names, and `sep="\t"`, meaning that tabs are the separators (as opposed to commas, or something else).

 ```
-geotrace_tm_file = "~/project/oceanography/geotraces/GEOTRACES_IDP2021_Seawater_Discrete_Sample_v1_WUEpD6wK.clean.txt"
+geotrace_tm_file = "~/git/envbiogeo-mgap/datasets/GEOTRACES_IDP2021_Seawater_Discrete_Sample_Data_v1_nfYzzsKg.clean.txt"
 geotrace_tm = read.table(geotrace_tm_file, head=TRUE, sep="\t")
 ```